-- (1) If a person makes application for a permit to operate a facility so far as concerns the production, acquisition, retention or use of Schedule 1 chemicals at the facility, or the transfer of Schedule 1 chemicals from the facility, that permit may, if it authorises production, and whether or not it authorises any other of those activities, differ according to: - (a) the quantity of the chemicals intended to be produced; and - (b) the purposes for which all the chemicals to which the permit will relate are to be applied. - (2) A permit to operate a facility during a year in respect of Schedule 1 chemicals must not be granted unless the chemicals concerned are to be applied for research, medical, pharmaceutical or protective purposes. - (3) A permit to operate a facility: - (a) if it authorises the production of more than 10 kilograms of Schedule 1 chemicals may only; and be granted in respect of the facility to be designated in the permit as the single small-scale facility.
+- (1) If a person makes application for a permit to operate a facility so far as concerns the production, acquisition, retention or use of Schedule 1 chemicals at the facility, or the transfer of Schedule 1 chemicals from the facility, that permit may, if it authorises production, and whether or not it authorises any other of those activities, differ according to: - (a) the quantity of the chemicals intended to be produced; and - (b) the purposes for which all the chemicals to which the permit will relate are to be applied. - (2) A permit to operate a facility during a year in respect of Schedule 1 chemicals must not be granted unless the chemicals concerned are to be applied for research, medical, pharmaceutical or protective purposes. - (3) A permit to operate a facility:

-(b) if it authorises the production of a lesser amount of Schedule 1 chemicals may;
+- (a) if it authorises the production of more than 10 kilograms of Schedule 1 chemicals may only; and - (b) if it authorises the production of a lesser amount of Schedule 1 chemicals may;